modal-inria/MixtComp/MixtComp/README.txt

 The makefile does not currently handle all kinds of dependencies.
 If a header is modified, only the source files bearing the same name will be recompiled.
 A "make clean" might be useful in more complex cases.
+There is currently no enforced dependencies to build the examples.
+They basically need the debug or release version of the objects files to have been generated.